 Phew!
 That was a lot of information.
 I hope that my hours of researching will help someone else have a healthy eco-friendly bed!
 Tough to do on a budget – but it is possible.

-Where did you get your bedding from?
+Where do you get your bedding from?

 (Disclosure: No compensation was received for this post.
 The opinions expressed are purely my own.
 I am a participant in the Amazon Services LLC Associates Program and the Amazon.com.ca, Inc. Associates Program, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com & amazon.ca.)